French | Spanish

-The Independent expert in the field of cultural rights would like to initiate a constructive dialogue and cooperation with all stakeholders, including States, National Human Rights Institutions, Non-Governmental Organizations, human rights and cultural institutes and other stakeholders on the recognition, access and protection of cultural heritage.
+The Independent Expert wishes to initiate a constructive dialogue and cooperation with National Human Rights Institutions, Non-Governmental Organizations and human rights and cultural institutes and other stakeholders on the recognition, access and protection of cultural heritage.

 This subject is of particular concern, as ensuring access to cultural heritage is a precondition for fostering dialogue and understanding across cultures and civilizations and therefore, for creating an environment which enables the promotion and protection of human rights for all.

-In line with the foregoing, the Independent Expert invites you or your institution or organization to complete the questionnaire below, and where possible provide electronic and other references to facilitate the identification of relevant materials.
+In line with the forgoing, the Independent Expert invites you to complete the following questionnaire and, where possible, to provide electronic and other references to facilitate the identification of relevant materials.

-In order to enable the Independent Expert to consider submissions for her thematic report in 2011, all stakeholders are encouraged to submit their responses to the questionnaire at their earliest convenience and no later than December 10, 2010.
+To allow the Independent Expert to include your responses in her 2011 thematic report, all stakeholders are invited to submit their responses no later than 10 December 2010.
 Although your responses can be submitted in any of the official languages of the United Nations, please note that responses in English, French or Spanish would be preferable.